amandeepmittal/react-native-examples/README.md

 <img src="https://i.imgur.com/M4Fhl05.gif" width="200"/>

-## Custom Scroll bar indicator in ScrollView
+## Custom scroll bar indicator in ScrollView with Animated API

 - 🐙 [Repo](https://github.com/amandeepmittal/react-native-examples/tree/master/custom-scroll-indicator)
 - 📝 [Blog post](https://amanhimself.dev/blog/custom-scroll-bar-indicator-with-react-native-animated-api)
 - **Description**: The implementation of a scroll bar indicator is not directly customizable on cross-platforms in React Native.
 If you are building an app whose screen design depends on displaying a customized scroll bar indicator, then let's build one in this tutorial.
   This example uses:
-  - Expo SDK 40
+  - Expo SDK 44
   - `Animated.multiply()` from React Native API
   - `onScroll` prop on `ScrollView`
   - Example API data from [Draftbit's Example Data Service](https://example-data.draftbit.com/).